Eldorado16/Eldorado16-alx-higher_level_programming-/0x07-python-test_driven_development/README.md

-0x07.
-Python - Test-driven development
+0x07 Python - Test-driven development
 ======================================

--   By Guillaume
+-   By
--   Weight: 1
+   Weight: 1
 -   Ongoing project - started 12-09-2021, must end by 12-15-2021 (in 5 days) - you're done with 0% of tasks.
 -   Checker will be released at 12-15-2021 06:00 AM
 -   QA review fully automated.